pepsimemen/Corsair-Memes/README.md

 By: Cattalol

 This Tera-Proxy QoL module allows you to:
-- Insta-magically finish ladder climbings without a locked animation at the end (height-configurable).
+- Instantly finish ladder climbing (without a locked animation at the end), upon reaching the configured percentage (e.g. 90% up the ladder).
-- Teleport into the crystal room at your whim
+- Teleport to various locations within the defending crystal room with a single command.
-- Magically capture pyres from anywhere on the map.
+- Magically capture pyres from anywhere on the map (functionally a "battleground capper").

 ## Proxy compatibility:
-- Tested on Caali's proxy only on NA.
+- Tested on Caali's proxy only.

 ## Setup:
 - Copy/paste all .def files from the protocol folder inside `<path to proxy>\node_modules\tera-data\protocol\`.
 - Copy/paste the opcodes (as appropriate to your region) from the map folder into the corresponding .map file within `<path to proxy>\node_modules\tera-data\map\`.
   - C_BROADCAST_CLIMBING
   - C_BATTLE_FIELD_START_OCCUPATION
-	- Note: if opcodes are not provided for your region (and patch), you can always try logging them yourself with https://github.com/Owyn/alex-packet-id-finder or https://github.com/Owyn/PacketsLogger.
+	- Note: if opcodes are not provided for your region (and patch), you can log them yourself with tools such as https://github.com/Owyn/alex-packet-id-finder or https://github.com/Owyn/PacketsLogger.
 - Enjoy the memes!

 ## Commands (in the proxy channel):